car seat safety

 Check the seat for a label or imprint indicating the date of the car seat expiration.
 Often it's 6-10 years after its date of manufacture.5

-When considering where to place your car seat in the vehicle here are some questions to ask:
+When considering where to install your car seat in the vehicle, here are some questions to ask:

 The safest position in your vehicle is where you get the best installation.
 Often there is a hump or the center seat is not as wide causing a challenging center seat installation.